 Frempong, A., 2010.
 Developing authentic foodservices to support the development of tourist attractions in Ghana.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: